Project: A House for Modern Rural Tourism

-Portuguese studio Escritório the Arquitetos has renovated and enlarged this farmer house in order to be destined for rural tourism.
+Portuguese studio Escritório the Arquitetos has renovated and enlarged this farmer house in order to be destined for modern rural tourism.

 Description by architect: Within the Paredes de Coura region, this construction dates from the year 1699 with secondary works in 1703.
 It’s integrated in a farm and was a farmer house.
 It follows the traditional architectural traits found throughout the rural landscape in the north of Portugal.